-The purpose of the Service Profile is to create a service overview that is shared with the Inclusion Agency (IA) to help them to understand the inclusion needs and practices of the service.
+The purpose of the Service Profile is to create a service overview that is shared with the Inclusion Agency (IA) to help them to understand the inclusion needs and practices of the whole FDC Service.

 The Service Profile includes Service Details, Inclusion Practices and Community Outreach strategy.